 They will keep well in the fridge for up to 5 days or in the freezer for up to 3 months.
 You can just pop it in the microwave to reheat it.

-🍞 Make them gluten-free
+Make them gluten-free

 To make this recipe gluten-free, simply use gluten-free noodles.
-I like the quinoa brown rice spaghetti noodles for this dish since they seem to hold up the best and not get soggy.
+I like the quinoa brown rice spaghetti noodles for this dish since they seem to hold up the best and not get soggy, but you can also use rice noodles and bean thread noodles.
 Be sure to undercook them slightly and rinse them very well before adding them to the dish.
-To ensure that your dish is gluten-free, be sure to make your own teriyaki sauce using my gluten-free instructions.
-Most store-bought teriyaki sauces contain soy sauce and therefore contain gluten.

-🌟 Add-ins
+Add-ins

-🥢 More Asian inspired dishes
+More Asian-inspired dishes

 - 8 oz noodles